PraveenGit3/Assignment/Q2/README.md

 # terraform

-By using Terraform we are creating an EC2 Insatnce in AWS environment.
+By using Terraform we are deploying OpenAPI WebAPP  on Fartgate  in AWS environment.